Command reference

 submit

-Submits the current app, or an specified one, to validation from VTEX App Store team.
+Submits the current app, or a specified one, for validation by the VTEX App Store team.

 Usage